 If the court determines that the prosecutor failed to meet his/her burden, the court can dismiss the case and discharge the defendant.
 If the court does not dismiss the case completely, it can reduce the charge, for example from a felony to a misdemeanor.
 In addition, the court has the power to raise or lower the defendant’s bail.
-Preliminary hearings can have significant impacts on the future direction of the case, thus consulting with an Orange County Criminal Defense Attorney at Wallin & Klarich is critical to an effective defense in the preliminary hearing stage.
+Preliminary hearings can have significant impacts on the future direction of the case, thus consulting with a California Criminal Defense Attorney at Wallin & Klarich is critical to an effective defense in the preliminary hearing stage.

 If the defendant is indicted by a grand jury, he/she does not have a right to a preliminary hearing.
 Rather, the case will go to a grand jury, comprised of nineteen citizens.
 In the grand jury proceedings, the prosecutor presents his/her case with witness testimony and other evidence.
 The prosecutor is not permitted to utilize any evidence that would be inadmissible over objection at trial.
 However, if evidence is presented that would be inadmissible over objection at trial, the grand jury verdict is still valid as long as there is sufficient, competent evidence to support the indictment.